Skip to content

 Scalability and Next Steps

-Today, ABALOBI’s platform is deployed in South Africa the Seychelles, Palau, Kenya, Madagascar, Ireland, Chile, and Comoros.
-It works through partners and a replication model in its other jurisdictions across the world.
+Today, ABALOBI’s platform is deployed in South Africa and Kenya, while it has been piloted already in the Seychelles, Palau, Madagascar, Ireland, Chile, and the Comoros.
+ABALOBI works through partners and a local ownership model.
 Its 2026 vision, “Marking the next stage in its growth”, envisions itself becoming a global catalyst of fisher-driven technology, small-scale fisheries markets and financial services provider.
-Each deployment reaches profitability within a few years, and, after that, it contributes to the scaling of the global programme.
+Each deployment reaches profitability within a few years, and contributes to the scaling of the global programme.